tehAng/studynotes/History Notes/Fall of the soviet union.md

     - Greater freedom of speech
     - Many political prisoners freed
     - Western music and ideas allowed
-    - Opened of first ever McDonalds in moscow
+    - Open of first ever McDonalds in Moscow
     - Public political discussions in public permitted
   - Purpose of Perestroika
     - Introduced Capitalist features to improve the economy